guidoism/escape/inspiration/jonesforth.md

 in this file (the others were just macros), and because I usually compile this code with the text segment starting at address 0, `DOCOL` has address 0.
-So if you are disassembling the code and see a word with a codeword of 0, you will immediately know that the word is written in FORTH (it's not an assembler primitive) and so uses `DOCOL` as the interpreter.
+So if you are disassembling the code and see a word with a codeword of 0, you will immediately know that the word is written in Forth (it's not an assembler primitive) and so uses `DOCOL` as the interpreter.

 ## STARTING UP

 Now let's get down to nuts and bolts.
 When we start the program we need to set up a few things like the return stack.
-But as soon as we can, we want to jump into FORTH code (albeit much of the "early" FORTH code will still need to be written as assembly language primitives).
+But as soon as we can, we want to jump into Forth code (albeit much of the "early" Forth code will still need to be written as assembly language primitives).

 This is what the set up code does.
-Does a tiny bit of house-keeping, sets up the separate return stack (NB: Linux gives us the ordinary parameter stack already), then immediately jumps to a FORTH word called `QUIT`.
+Does a tiny bit of house-keeping, sets up the separate return stack (NB: Linux gives us the ordinary parameter stack already), then immediately jumps to a Forth word called `QUIT`.
 Despite its name, `QUIT` doesn't quit anything.
 It resets some internal state and starts reading and interpreting commands.
-(The reason it is called `QUIT` is because you can call `QUIT` from your own FORTH code to "quit" your program and go back to interpreting).
+(The reason it is called `QUIT` is because you can call `QUIT` from your own Forth code to "quit" your program and go back to interpreting).

     /* Assembler entry point. */